chrischia06/neural-network-derivative-pricing/literature/differential-machine-learning.md

+# Differential Machine Learning

+These papers center around incorporating differentials (first order or higher) in the loss function of a neural network.
+Brian Huge and Antoine Savine described in the context of derivatives modelling for pricing risks.

 **Huge, Savine, Differential Machine Learning (2020)**
 + https://arxiv.org/pdf/2005.02347.pdf
 +

-**ERIK ALEXANDER Aslaksen Jonasson, Differential Deep Learning for Pricing Exotic Financial Derivatives (2021)**
+**ERIK ALEXANDER ASLAKSEN JONASSON, Differential Deep Learning for Pricing Exotic Financial Derivatives (2021)**
 + Student Paper
 + Based somewhat on Geirsson, “Deep learning exotic derivatives” which is also a student paper
 + Product: Autocallables